How to Plant, Grow and Care For Peperomia Hope

 Hipólito Ruiz López was one of the first botanists to study peperomia plants.

-From their beginning in the tropical forests of the world, Peperomias today are huge in the houseplant industry.
-There are so many varieties commercially grown to provide a wide choice to plant lovers.
+From their beginnings in the tropical forests of the world, peperomias today are huge in the houseplant industry.
+Growers commercially produce so many varieties to provide a wide choice to plant lovers.

-It was the Spanish botanists Hipólito Ruiz López and José Antonio Pavón Jiménez who were commissioned by Carlos III to study unique plants and illustrate their beauty and characteristics.
-Their exploration between 1779 and 1788 resulted in thousands of new plants being recorded – amongst them some Peperomia species.
+The Spanish botanists Hipólito Ruiz López and José Antonio Pavón Jiménez received a commission from Carlos III to study unique plants and illustrate their beauty and characteristics.
+Their exploration between 1779 and 1788 resulted in thousands of new plants being recorded, including some Peperomia species.

 The seed parent is Peperomia deppeana, with the pollen coming from Peperomia quadrifolia.
-‘Hope’ was grown commercially after it was determined that the hybrid was stable and unique in that the leaf shape was different from the parents, with thicker leaves and moderate growth.
+Growers produced ‘Hope’ commercially after determining that the hybrid was stable and unique, with a different leaf shape from the parents, thicker leaves, and moderate growth.

-The leaves are thicker than some of the other Peperomias and they are more resistant to stress with brighter green coloring.
+The leaves are thicker than some other peperomias, more resistant to stress, and display brighter green coloring.

 Native Area